Baldur's Gate (video game): Legacy

 Baldur's Gate and its expansion were released digitally on Good Old Games (later GOG.com) on September 23, 2010.
 It has also been made available via GameStop App as part of the D&D Anthology: The Master Collection, which also includes the expansion Baldur's Gate: Tales of the Sword Coast, Baldur's Gate II: Shadows of Amn, Baldur's Gate II: Throne of Bhaal, Icewind Dale, Icewind Dale: Heart of Winter, Icewind Dale: Trials of the Luremaster, Icewind Dale II, Planescape: Torment, and The Temple of Elemental Evil.

-On March 15, 2012, a remake was announced entitled Baldur's Gate: Enhanced Edition.
-Five days later, Overhaul Games announced that the Enhanced Edition would also be released for the Apple iPad.
-On September 14, Trent Oster, president of Overhaul Games, announced that the game's release would be delayed until November, citing an overwhelming response and a desire to "make the best Baldur's Gate possible".
-The game was launched for Microsoft Windows on November 28, 2012, for iPad running iOS 6 or greater on December 7, 2012, for Mac OS X on February 22, 2013, and for Android on April 17, 2014.
-Baldur's Gate III is currently in development by Larian Studios.
+A remake of the original game, entitled Baldur's Gate: Enhanced Edition, was released in 2012, developed by Overhaul Games.
+The game was released for Microsoft Windows, iOS, Mac OS X, Android and Linux.

-Skybound Games, a division of Skybound Entertainment, brought Baldur's Gate: Enhanced Edition to the PlayStation 4, Xbox One, and Nintendo Switch on October 15, 2019.
+Skybound Games, a division of Skybound Entertainment, brought Baldur's Gate: Enhanced Edition to the PlayStation 4, Xbox One, and Nintendo Switch in 2019.